State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Convergence when δ* < 2

 The same argument applies to rank-1 approximation.
 For fixed $\delta_\ast<2$, the non-minimizing stationary set intersects the limiting boundary $\{\iapx(\delta_\ast;\cdot)=0\}$ in finitely many points.
 Hence, if a trajectory has a non-minimizing stationary accumulation point in the nonterminal regime, the preceding finite-limit-set argument yields pointwise convergence to one of these candidates.

 Moreover, each such candidate has an unstable eigenvalue for the GD map.
 As in the rank-1 factorization case, convergence to the non-minimizing stationary point is then excluded for almost every certified initialization by applying the local center-stable manifold theorem on the compact set of possible non-minimizing stationary limits, together with the preimage regularity result.
-Consequently, for almost every initialization in the certified region, $\dist{x_t}{\mathcal M^\ast}\to 0$.
+Consequently, for almost every certified initialization, $\dist{x_t}{\mathcal M}\to 0$.